l-zariqi/unicode-flag-fix/PRIVACY_POLICY.md

 ## 1. Introduction

 Thank you for using **Unicode Flag Fix**.
-Your privacy is important.
-This privacy policy explains what data we collect (if any) and how it's handled.
+This privacy policy explains what data is collected (if any) and how it's handled.

 ## 2. Information We Collect